 We give glory to you, Lord, who raised up your cross to span the jaws of death like a bridge by which souls might pass from the region of the dead to the land of the living.
 We give glory to you who put on the body of a single mortal man and made it the source of life for every other mortal man.
 You are incontestably alive.
 Your murderers sowed your living body in the earth as farmers sow grain, but it sprang up and yielded an abundant harvest of men raised from the dead.

 Come then, my brothers and sisters, let us offer our Lord the great and all-embracing sacrifice of our love, pouring out our treasury of hymns and prayers before him who offered his cross in sacrifice to God for the enrichment of us all.

-This excerpt from a powerful Eastertide homily from fourth-century Church Father Saint Ephrem (Sermo de Domino Nostro, 3-4, 9: Opera edit.
-Lamy, 1, 152-158, 166-168) is used in the Roman Catholic Office of Readings for Friday of the Third week of Easter with the accompanying biblical reading of Revelation 10:1-11).
+This is an excerpt from a powerful resurrection Eastertide homily on the cross and Jesus Christ as conqueror of death by Saint Ephrem (Sermo de Domino Nostro, 3-4, 9: Opera edit.
+Lamy, 1, 152-158, 166-168).
+It appears in the Roman Catholic Office of Readings for Friday of the Third (3rd) week of Easter with the accompanying biblical reading of Revelation 10:1-11).